DylanRoan/famous-cakes-website/README.md

 # Famous Cakes Website
 This website is the Famous Cakes website that displays their items.

+### This Project is being overhauled
+A new website is under development in a private repository with better solutions and implementation.

 ## Requirements to run
 A `.env` file that contains the PostgreSQL connection URL, as well as the API url for development / production purposes.